 The Board affirms its responsibilities for a sound system of internal control, quality risk management practices and for reviewing the adequacy and integrity in these systems.
 The principal function of the internal control system is intended to identify and to manage significant risks faced by the Group's business operations, which may impede the achievement of the Group's objective.
-Given that the Group has ceased recognizing any income from its oil palm cultivation and milling in the financial year ended 2012, and that the Group has remained as an investment holding company, the Board has considered that the current system of internal control is sufficient to manage any significant risks faced by the Group business operation.
+Given that the Group is currently an affected listed issuer under paragraph 8.03A of MMLR without significant level of operations, the Board has considered that the current system of internal control is effective and sufficient to manage any significant risks faced by the Group business operations.
 The Board ensures that the effectiveness and integrity of the risk management and internal control system are reviewed on an ongoing basis and is of the view that the system in place is sound and sufficient to safeguard the Group's assets.
 The Board also acknowledges that these systems are designed to ensure that risks are identified and managed at acceptable levels rather than to eliminate such risks.
 Systems can only provide reasonable but not absolute assurance against financial losses or uncertainties.
 The Group's system of risk management and internal control mainly applies to its operating units and does not cover the dormant companies.
 The key elements of the Group's internal control system are:-